rozek/svg-turtle/README.md

 a turtle graphics library with SVG output

-`svg-turtle` is a small JavaScript library (based on TypeScript) to create [turtle graphics](https://en.wikipedia.org/wiki/Turtle_graphics) with [SVG](https://en.wikipedia.org/wiki/Scalable_Vector_Graphics) output.
+`svg-turtle` is a small JavaScript library (written in TypeScript) to create [turtle graphics](https://en.wikipedia.org/wiki/Turtle_graphics) with [SVG](https://en.wikipedia.org/wiki/Scalable_Vector_Graphics) output.
 While it may well be used to create "ordinary" graphics, it is primarily intended to create projects for cutting plotters.

 <img src="./img/simpleBox.png" alt="simple box"/>